Fantastic Apps: The Secrets of Updating Them

 4. The PowerShell Script

-Now we have read the Explanation, please download the PowerShell script and take a look at it yourself!
+Now that we have read the explanation, please download the PowerShell script and take a look at it yourself!

 5. The Results

-Of course, the script still needs some work as I still need to take a look at some more AutoDesk updates files, because some of them have a different publisher or maybe I need to use some different install parameters.
+Of course, the script still needs some work.
+I still need to look at some more AutoDesk updates files, some of which have a different publisher, or maybe I need to use some different install parameters.
 But it looks something like this.

 In this video, I have placed a couple of files in the c:\temp\autodesk folder.